 There are many species of soil bacteria, which can be categorised by their biological function:

-If you need to build up the populations of beneficial bacteria in the soil, add foods high in nitrogen and sugars such as green grass clippings, manures, molasses, and bacterially dominant compost or compost teas.
+To build up the populations of beneficial bacteria in the soil, add foods high in nitrogen and sugars such as green grass clippings, manures, molasses, and bacterially dominant compost or compost teas.
 You can also integrate legumes when planting out beds.

 Maintaining healthy soil with good aeration and drainage will keep the good bacteria populations more plentiful than those of the bad bacteria.